 United Security Bank was chartered under the laws of the State of California in 1987 as a commercial bank.
-On June 12, 2001, United Security Bank reorganized into the bank holding company form of ownership and thereby became the wholly-owned subsidiary of United Security Bancshares and each share of United Security Bank stock was exchanged for a share of United Security Bancshares stock on a one-for-one basis.
-The principal business of United Security Bancshares is to serve as the holding company for United Security Bank.
+On June 12, 2001, United Security Bank reorganized into the bank holding company form of ownership and thereby became the wholly-owned subsidiary of United Security Bancshares and each share of United Security Bank stock was exchanged for a share of United Security Bancshares is to serve as the holding company for United Security Bank.